 Mark Thiele, Head of Marketing Automation & Media, Suncorp, Australia

-"When companies consolidate their first-party data and treat it as a key marketing asset, they can begin to break down silos within their organisation and deliver memorable customer experiences ...
+"When companies consolidate their first-party data and treat it as a key marketing asset, they can begin to break down silos within their organization and deliver memorable customer experiences ...
 After considering how your first-party data strategy will come to life, it’s important to create clear privacy policies that explain to users what data is being collected, how it’s going to be used, and what value they’ll get by granting data permissions.”

 Dan Taylor, Managing Director, Global Display Ads, Google